 95 Beach Road, Strand

 Senor Onion is a Mexican deli that proudly also caters for vegetarians and vegans.
 They offer gluten free options as well.
 The menu includes burritos, quesadillas, nachos, salads, tacos and salad wraps.
-For all of these items there is a bean filling and you can ask for no sour cream and cheese to make it vegan.
+Please ask to have these veganised.

 19 Fountain Square, Somerset West (Enter parking from Caledon street)